-Announcement: Recent COVID-19 positive case(s): 1 staff member at Great Lakes on 12/1/20.
-Click here for the weekly COVID-19 Dashboard, WO Mobile Food Delivery Program, and West Ottawa Safe Schools Handbook.
+Announcement: Recent COVID-19 positive case(s): 1 student at Pine creek on 4/11/21; 1 staff member at Pine Creek, 1 student at Harbor Lights, and 1 student at the WOHS on 4/10/21; 1 student at Waukazoo on 4/9/21.
+Click here for the weekly COVID-19 Dashboard and West Ottawa Safe Schools Handbook.

 On the August 4, 2020 Ballot

 This proposal allows the district to take advantage of a law allowing sinking funds to be used to support capital improvements so that funds from the district’s operating budget can be reserved for classroom and co-curricular resources.
 The new sinking fund would replace the district’s exiting fund, and the money would be used to address facility upgrades and site improvements, ranging from HVAC (heating and cooling) enhancements, asphalt improvement, carpet replacement, energy efficient upgrades, fencing, and necessary roof replacement at schools across the district.

 The school district would collect an estimated $686,600 if the sinking fund is approved in 2020.
 If approved, the tax increase for someone with a $200,000 home (with a $100,000 taxable value) would be approximately $30 a year – or less than $3 a month.

 The initiative is part of West Ottawa Public Schools’ efforts to maintain a warm and inviting learning environment for its students.
 The district, with support from the school community, has invested $5,537,981 over the past 10 years on facility upgrades to strengthen its learning environment.